Seventeen TV: Fourth season

+Fifth season

 During the hiatus of Seventeen TV, Dongjin, Doyoon and Mingming all left the lineup (without stated reasons, but possibly a "secret trial" elimination); following this, new member The8 was introduced.
 Unlike other seasons, the fifth season started with a show, in order to display the evolution of the members' skills during the time gap.
 With only 7 episodes, two of them recorded shows, Seventeen officially closes the TV with a greater interaction with the fans, because for one hour of live they chatted with fans via Ustream's chat.

 This season also had votes for the Like Seventeen 4, but was not based on missions, but only in the name of music.